mHealth-UPenn/ditti-research-dashboard/functions/source_code.md

 - Use descriptive, snake_case naming for all files and directories
 - Separate concerns: configuration, handler, agent, utilities, and backend integrations
+  - Backend integrations are only required for functions that rely on application resources (e.g., Flask extensions).
 - Maintain clean package boundaries with proper `__init__.py` exports

 ## Configuration Handling